One-Eyed Jacks: Adaptation and development

 Rod Serling, creator of The Twilight Zone television series, wrote an adaptation of the 1956 novel The Authentic Death of Hendry Jones by Charles Neider, at the request of producer Frank P. Rosenberg.
 The book was a fictional treatment of the familiar Billy the Kid story, relocated from New Mexico to the Monterey Peninsula in California.
 The adaptation was rejected.

 Rosenberg next hired Sam Peckinpah, who finished his first script on 11 November 1957.
 Marlon Brando's Pennebaker Productions had paid $40,000 for the rights to Authentic Death and then signed a contract with Stanley Kubrick to direct for Paramount Pictures.
+Kubrick stepped down from directing the film in November 1958 just two weeks before starting production, reportedly to get Lolita into production.
+Malden was offered the directorial role but declined and Brando volunteered to direct instead.
 Peckinpah handed in a revised screenplay on 6 May 1959.
 Brando later fired Peckinpah and hired Calder Willingham to further revise the film's script, but he too was eventually fired.
 Guy Trosper was brought on as a final replacement.
-Additionally, Stanley Kubrick—for unknown reasons—stepped down from directing the film just two weeks before starting production.
-Brando volunteered to direct in his stead.

-The movie ultimately bore little resemblance to the Neider novel, and what remains has much more resonance with history than fiction.
+The movie ultimately bore little resemblance to the Neider novel.
 At various times, the two credited screenwriters and the uncredited Peckinpah have claimed (or had claimed for them) a majority of the responsibility for the film.
 When Karl Malden was asked who really wrote the story, he said: "There is one answer to your question—Marlon Brando, a genius in our time."